AGT relations for sheaves on surfaces: The moduli space of sheaves

-In the introduction, we referred to various operators $\km \rightarrow \kms$ as defining an action of a certain algebra on $\km$, and we will now explain the meaning of this notion.
-Given two arbitrary homomorphisms:
+In Subsection \ref{sub:intro action}, we referred to various operators $\km \rightarrow \kms$ as defining an action of a certain algebra on $\km$, and we will now explain the meaning of this notion.
+Given two arbitrary homomorphisms (of abelian groups):

 their ``product" $x y |_\Delta$ is defined as the composition: